jonjanelle/python-recursive-drawing/README.md

 # Python Recursive Drawing

-* A collection of mostly recursive drawings created using Python and PyGame
+* A collection of recursive drawings created using Python and PyGame